 Street photography is a genre of photography that is open to anyone with a camera, any camera, and there are no rules in street photography other than the ones you decide for yourself.
 The scope in street photography is almost limitless, public places such as city streets, parks, gardens, shops and the like, offer so any opportunities for the photographer that there is always something of interest to record, it just needs a keen eye to spot them.

 There are a lot of opinions on the Internet about what street photography actually is and I would suggest anyone starting this field of photography do a quick search and read some of them.
 However, keep in mind that these are just individual photographer’s opinions, there is no right or wrong way to do street photography, it’s entirely up to you.
-A few such pages’ state true street photography means sticking your camera in someone’s face to take the photograph and the camera must be a Leica with a wide angle lens.
+A few such pages’ state true street photography means sticking your camera in someone’s face to take the photograph and the camera must be a Leica with a wide-angle lens.
 Rubbish, you do what you like to do.

 Street photograph usually takes place in urban areas such as town and cities, they offer the widest variety of subject matter to choose from.
 You might want to include people in your images, as is usually the case.
 On the other hand, you might want to exclude people entirely for an alternative way of looking at the street.
-Personally, I tend to photography just about anything that takes my fancy including people, with a favourite being backlit scenes, ephemera such as graffiti, posters and stickers and, of course, selfies, using the many reflective surfaces dotted about the place.
+Personally, I tend to photograph just about anything that takes my fancy including people, with a favourite being backlit scenes, ephemera such as graffiti, posters and stickers and, of course, selfies, using the many reflective surfaces dotted about the place.

 The choice of camera and lens is a very personal thing.
 Many enthusiasts favour cameras with wide angles lens, which if fine, I prefer a zoom lens which lets me stand back a little and can capture and frame images, for example, on the opposite side of the street.
 My preferred camera is a Panasonic Lumix G7 with a 45 – 150 mm zoom lens.
 The G7 is a micro four-thirds format camera and this means the lens is actually a 90 – 300 mm zoom lens in 35 mm film camera terms.
 I usually also carry a wide angle zoom lens as well, for locations such as alleyways, working busy crowds and indoors, such as museums.